 A good example of education coupled up with hospitality is the partnership between TED talks and the Marriott hotel chain.
 “We are delivering a series of original content, events, and experiences that will spark travelers’ creativity and inspire new perspectives,” said Matthew Carroll, vice president, and global brand manager, Marriott Hotels.
 And as you may know, creativity, new perspectives, and ideas are the fast track to a permanent change in lifestyle.

 How the Travel Industry Can Benefit Local Communities

-Travel industry, in general, can have a positive impact on local communities by educating and raining public awareness on the local environment, and the importance of protecting it.
+The travel industry, in general, can have a positive impact on local communities by educating and raising public awareness on the local environment, and the importance of protecting it.
 This is a case with the Great Barrier Reef, for example.

 Apart from the previously mentioned positive impacts, the currently built hospitality industry buildings are being redesigned to fit the needs of both residents and international visitors, including building better transport, sanitary and other infrastructure.

-For hospitality impacts are usually divided into aesthetic, cultural social, ecological and political effects, we are taking this approach to explore the benefits of changing luxury travel sector.
+For hospitality impacts are usually divided into aesthetic, cultural social, ecological, and political effects, we are taking this approach to explore the benefits of changing the luxury travel sector.

 Aesthetic values are often underrated, as those can almost never be evaluated in quantitative terms.
 Although impossible to evaluate, threats of loss of aesthetics are important to locals, as it results in economic losses due to a decline of the overall value drop of the destination.

 Therefore, the damage of aesthetics, such as incompatible hotel styles from different decades with distinct architectural aesthetics is lessened by current travelers’ preferences for authentic travel experiences, more and more preferring home-sharing accommodations and less modern accommodation housing.